 The Company generates revenue from various services provided to customers, mainly from service type warranty, time and material services and direct manufacturing of parts.
 The transaction price is agreed upon in the contract and can be based on a fixed amount or on a time and material arrangement.
-Revenue from service type warranty under a contract is recognized ratably on a straight-line basis over the time of the service, as control is transferred over time or as services are performed if not under contract.
-For direct manufacturing parts, control is transferred usually at a point in time, upon shipment of the parts.
+Revenue from service is recognized ratably on a straight-line basis over the time of the service, as control is transferred over time or as services are performed if not under contract.